© 2024 KGOU

 The day was first founded as a way to appreciate the mistreatment of Italian Americans, and Congress eventually made it a federal holiday in 1934.

 "Italian American culture is important, and I think there are other times and places to recognize that.
-But I think it's also important to also recognize the history of Columbus Day itself," said Baca.
+But I think it's also important to also recognize the history of Columbus Day itself," Baca said.
 "Should we recognize a man whose labors killed children, killed women and decimated the Native American population here?
 I don't think that is something that we want to be honored."

 Oregon marked its first statewide recognition of Indigenous Peoples' Day, in place of Columbus Day, in 2021 after its legislature passed a bill brought by its Indigenous lawmakers.
 Rep. Tawna Sanchez, one of those lawmakers, said the movement to recognize the day is an ideal time to capitalize on the momentum of political recognition.